nicholasatyahadi/DataViz/README.md

 Welcome to DataViz!
 DataViz is a data visualization app built on Shiny Dashboard (and other libraries).
 This app aims to help R users for in-depth data analysis without having to leave R. And the best part is, you can freely control multiple graphs!

 ## How to use the app
 Simply clone the repository then run the datavizApp.R file.
-Don't forget the CSV file you want to use! :)
+Don't forget the CSV file you want to use and install the package needed for the app (it's in the code)! :)

 ## App Simulation
 ### 1. Upload your CSV file